A side stitch when running can be a very debilitating issue to have to fight through.

 Dynamic stretching is different from static stretching in that dynamic stretching is a type of stretching that uses momentum to increase the range of motion in your leg and arm muscles.

-Static stretching is a type of stretching that involves holding a position for an extended period of time and is recommended after a run, rather than beforehand.
+In case you were wondering, static stretching is a type of stretching that involves holding a position for an extended period of time and is recommended after a run, rather than beforehand.
+The post mentioned above also features some great static stretches to do as part of your post-run cool-down.

 Once you have stretched your legs and upper body, make sure you begin your run much slower than you may be used to, and gradually work up your speed in line with your cardiovascular capability.